 Hello Fall: A lesson in letting go

-Think we can finally say HELLO to fall?!
+Can we finally say HELLO to fall?
 Because apple pie, comfy sweaters, crisp air, and excuses to spend time curled up with my love (my pup) makes the year's final smile my favourite time of year!

 It's funny though... when I tell people how excited I am about fall, I'm often met with hostility.
 They wish it was still summer.
 And while I understand where others' are coming from, I wonder why we have such a hard time embracing the cooler months of our lives.
 The times of transition, where we are forced to retreat and do less.

 I noticed this last year while working in mental health.
 Over and over again I met people who were diagnosed with Seasonal Affective Disorder, and I questioned how we could put a label on the human need to do less during the winter.
 Instead of blaming society for demanding so much of us all year round, we blame a person for not being able to 'keep up' with demands that go against the body's natural tendencies.
 We define successful people as being unstoppable - regardless of season - and give labels and prescribe meds to those in tune with their bodies and their need for rest.
 There is a reason why there is less sun and our bodies get less vitamin D in the winter.
 Without vitamin D we have less energy.
 And less energy serves a purpose.
 To step back and reflect and create space for a prosperous spring and summer.
 Cause nothing in nature blooms all year long.

 Just as we are handed winter once a year, we are sometimes handed moments - life's winters - that force us to step back, retreat and reflect.
 We get dumped, we hit creative blocks, we get laid off, and we get sick.
 Or worse... we are hit with nothing (as is the case for me right now).
 With no direction, and no forward movement.
 And it really sucks.
 But it's also as natural as summer turning to fall and fall turning to winter.